isene/hp-41_DSTAT.ROM/README.md

 LBL c: XG | XM Get; Get file (name in Alpha) from extended memory.
 After retreiving the file, new data points can be added (LBL A) to enlarge the data set (or if flag 0 is set, keep the size but move the earliest data out of the file)
 LBL d: FM | Go to the FILEMAN program
 LBL e: P | Shows Properties of the data set and Prints the data set on the attached printer as a graph.
 First it will show the Min/Max/median of Y and of X before it asks whether you want to commence printing.
 Press R/S to thus commence.
-LBL I: Back to showing the manu for labels A-E and a-e LBL I: Shortcut to printing the data set as a graph.
+LBL I | Shortcut to printing the data set as a graph.
 When using this shortcut, the Y-MIN and Y-MAX has not been calculated as with LBL e, so you have to enter it manually (Y-MIN [ENTER] Y-MAX)
+LBL J | Back to showing the manu for labels A-E and a-e

 ### STAT